-It's back in fashion: appreciation in corporate culture and employee management.
-However, it is not only about making employees feel good.
-Appreciative behaviour even towards "hard-nosed" colleagues leads to higher motivation.
-But this is far from the end of the chain of pleasing things, it has only just begun.
-If you are motivated, you are willing to do more.
-Perhaps to work overtime for once, where one has otherwise hidden behind duty according to the rules.
-To "take sick leave" less and volunteer for one's company.
-Thinking for yourself instead of letting others do it for you.
+It's back in vogue: appreciation in corporate culture and employee management.
+However, it's not just about making employees feel good.
+Appreciative behavior, even toward "hard-nosed" colleagues, leads to higher motivation.
+But that's not the end of the chain of positive things—it's just the beginning.
+Those who are motivated are willing to do more.
+Perhaps working overtime when they would otherwise have hidden behind the rules.
+Taking less sick leave and voluntarily committing to their company.
+Thinking for themselves instead of letting others do it for them.

-Now a boss might say that our employees have it good with us.
-They shouldn't complain, after all they get their secure salary every month.
-But do the employees see it the same way?
-It is worthwhile to take a look behind the facade of the employees to see if the well-intentioned is actually received.
+Now, a boss might say that our employees have it good with us.
+They shouldn't complain, after all, they receive a secure salary every month.
+But does the workforce see it the same way?
+It's worth taking a look behind the façade of the employees to see whether their good intentions are being received in the same way.

 The reason is quite simple: we are living in a time of demographic change.
-The baby boomers born between 1960 and 1970 will be available to the labour market for another 10 years, and in many sectors there is already a noticeable shortage of skilled workers.
+The baby boomers born between 1960 and 1970 will remain available to the labor market for a good 10 years, and many industries are already experiencing a noticeable shortage of skilled workers.
 What does this have to do with appreciation?
-People who can choose where they work are more likely to choose an employer who shows appreciation for their people.
-Where the boss recognises their work, where they can feel the full meaning of praise.
-Where communication of appreciation is cultivated between managers, employees and business partners.
-Where they feel like stepping through the company gate again on Monday morning and find it a shame on Friday afternoon that work is now interrupted at the weekend.
-Where fluctuation is lower because people feel that you mean well for them.
+Those who can choose where they work are more likely to choose an employer who shows appreciation for their people.
+Where the boss recognizes their work, where they can feel the full meaning of praise.
+Where communication of appreciation is cultivated between managers, employees, and business partners.
+Where they look forward to walking through the company door again on Monday morning and feel sad on Friday afternoon that their work will now be interrupted for the weekend.
+Where staff turnover is lower because people feel that they are treated well.

-No manager should think that the corporate culture - whether "stinky" or appreciative - goes unnoticed to the outside world.
-Many companies are rated by applicants and current employees on internet portals like kununu.de.
-And especially in the regional environment, word of mouth still counts for a lot.
-This means that potential employees already have a realistic picture of what to expect.
-If it's appealing, workers will run towards you.
-If it is off-putting, you will run after the applicants.
-The level of appreciation in the company culture is a major key to which way the pendulum swings.
+No manager should think that the corporate culture—whether it's "strict" or appreciative—goes unnoticed by the outside world.
+Many companies are rated by applicants and current employees on internet portals such askununu.de.
+And word of mouth still counts for a lot, especially in a regional environment.
+This gives potential employees a realistic picture of what to expect.
+If it is appealing, the workforce will come running to you.
+If it is off-putting, you will have to chase after applicants.
+The degree of appreciation in the corporate culture is a key factor in determining which way the pendulum swings.

 About the author